Rates FAQs

 Can Council increase my rates?

-The Independent Pricing and Regulatory Tribunal (IPART) annually reviews council rates and charges and sets the maximum increase councils can apply to their general income from these charges.
+The Independent Pricing and Regulatory Tribunal (IPART) annually reviews council rates and sets the maximum increase councils can apply.

 This cap is called the ‘rate peg’ and IPART considers inflation driven cost increases to Council, like fuel, electricity and construction materials, in determining the appropriate rate peg each year.
 This increase ensures councils can maintain existing services and infrastructure at sustainable levels.